Ph.D. Candidate

 - Social-ecological systems and climate change.
 I am particularly interested in the kinds of management practices implemented on “working landscapes” and their impact on ecosystem functioning and biodiversity conservation.
 Example of published work here.
 Additionally, I was an editor for a special issue on farming systems and adaptive capacity in Frontiers in Sustainable Food Systems, which can be found here.

 - Public institutions and (in)equity.
-I ask questions about the role of public institutions like county government or Cooperative Extension in defining and defending what is considered acceptable agriculture, who has power and control in those institutions - especially at the local level, and how that shapes access and equity as rural places transformation.
-Example of published work here.
+I ask questions about the role of public institutions like County government or Cooperative Extension in defining and defending what is considered acceptable agriculture, who has power and control in those institutions - especially at the local level, and how that shapes access and equity as rural places transformation.
+Example of published work here and here.

 Academic teaching experience